sakuli/sakuli.github.io/content/docs/01_getting_started.md

 {{< /highlight >}}

-Let´s examine this piece of code:
+Let us examine this piece of code:

-1. The whole test is wrapped in an async immediate invoked function, it allows us to use async / await syntax of ES6.
-Since Sakuli makes heavy use of async operations it makes your code more readable.
+1. The whole test is wrapped in an async immediate invoked function.
+It allows us to use async / await syntax of ES6.
+Since Sakuli makes heavy use of async operations, it makes your code more readable.
-2. To provide Sakuli information about our actual testcase we create a TestCase object, which handles the execution of a testcase.
+2. To provide Sakuli information about our actual testcase, we create a TestCase object, which handles the execution of a testcase.
-3. If any error occurred during your testcode this error is redirected to the Testcase object.
+3. If any error occurs during your testcode, it will be redirected to the Testcase object.
 It triggers Sakulis internal error handling e.g. taking a screenshot in the actual errored situation
-4. Regardless of a failed or passed test execution Sakuli saves its results.
+4. Regardless of a failed or passed test execution, Sakuli saves its results.
 This is more like legacy artifact and will be removed in the future.
 5. When the async code within the main function (see 1.) is completed, a callback passed to the `then` function is invoked. `done` is a global function which is injected by Sakuli and tells the engine that the testexecution is over (in theory you could call this function `done()` but this syntax above is recommended).

 ## Write your first Test

-Let´s write a simple test using the Sakuli.io homepage.
-This test will verify that our "Getting Started" guide you are reading at the very moment is still accessible.
+Let us write a simple test using the Sakuli.io homepage.
+This test will verify that our "Getting Started" guide you are reading at this very moment is still accessible.

 {{< highlight typescript "linenos=table,hl_lines=1 2 6 8 11" >}}